-The increase in mortgage loans, net of allowance, from December 31, 2016 to March 31, 2017 was driven by an increase in mortgage loans of consolidated trusts as we continued to add to our guaranty book of business through securitization activity.
+The increase in mortgage loans, net of allowance, from December 31, 2016 to June 30, 2017 was driven by an increase in mortgage loans of consolidated trusts as we continued to add to our guaranty book of business through securitization activity.
 Partially offsetting this was a decline in mortgage loans of Fannie Mae resulting from liquidations, portfolio securitizations and sales.
 For additional information on our mortgage loans, see "Note 3, Mortgage Loans."

-The decrease in our allowance for loan losses from December 31, 2016 to March 31, 2017 was driven primarily by redesignations of loans from held for investment to held for sale and charge-offs, which relieved the allowance on these loans, as well as an increase in actual and forecasted home prices.
-See "Consolidated Results of Operations-Credit-Related Income (Expense)-Benefit for Credit Losses" for more information.
+The decrease in our allowance for loan losses from December 31, 2016 to June 30, 2017 was driven primarily by the redesignations of loans from HFI to HFS, liquidations and an increase in actual and forecasted home prices.
+See "Consolidated Results of Operations-Credit-Related Income (Expense)-Provision (Benefit) for Credit Losses" for more information.